Why It's Not Risky to Invest In Your Business

 What Insurance Companies and Banks Say About How Risky Business Is

-Think about this: banks and insurance companies, experts at evaluating risk, will reveal a key insight about risk by their business decisions.
+Think about this: banks and insurance companies, experts at evaluating risk, will reveal key insights about risk through their business decisions.

 For instance, you cannot get a loan from a bank to invest in mutual funds, because banks think it’s too risky.
 You also cannot get insurance on mutual funds because insurance companies see them as too risky.

 However, you can get loans for your business or rental real estate.
-And you can insure those assets as well.
+You can also insure those assets.

 What Investing in Your Business is Not